martin0004/drone_perception_system/README.md

 ##### Methodology & Analysis

-- Method R_bg_prime was implemented with the R_bg_prime matrix calculation.
+- Method GetRgbPrime() was implemented with the R_bg_prime matrix calculation.
 - Method Predict() was completed to include the predicted covariance.
 - Process noise parameters QPosXYStd and QVelXYStd were tuned using trial-and-error (the Z terms will be updated in a later step).
 The following values provided reasonnable results.
 	- QPosXYStd = 0.06